We are All Trudi Warner! Promoting the Rights of Jurors in the Twenty First Century | BARRISTER MAGAZINE

 The right of the jury to decide cases according to conscience has played a crucial role in the creation of many of the fundamental rights which we enjoy today, such as a free press[14] and the establishment of basic democratic principles in both our own Glorious Revolution of 1688 and the American Revolution.
 But it is no mere historical relic and the need for nullification is as strong today as it was for William Penn in Bushel’s case.
 Independent juries retain their vital role in breaking up the circuits of power within criminal justice process.
 As outsiders, they can sniff out corruption, hypocrisy, persecution and unfairness in ways that are simply impossible for insiders in the system, who are bound by regulations and institutional pressures which they cannot evade without endangering their future careers.
 Juries, on the contrary, can react directly to bullying, oppression and prosecutions which grossly affront public feelings, by merely acquitting without giving reasons.

 So perhaps we should reassure Trudi Warner that she is not alone in wishing to assert in public the fundamental principles of common law justice, which have served us so well for so long.
 These principles are not in the gift of the Solicitor General nor any trial judge, to be withdrawn or restricted or silenced when considered inconvenient.
 They belong to all of us and it is our right to assert them today just as strongly and as loudly and as publicly as possible.
-And where better than outside a trial court to remind jurors, politely, accurately and in a passive, non-confrontational way, of the fundamental common law duties and obligations which they must uphold on behalf of all of us?
+And since many climate campaigners have now been denied the right to present a defence based on their actual beliefs, where better than outside a trial court to remind jurors, politely, accurately and in a passive, non-confrontational way, of the fundamental common law duties and obligations which they must uphold on behalf of all of us?

-By Richard Vogler, Professor of Comparative Criminal Law and Criminal Justice
+Richard Vogler Professor of Comparative Criminal Law and Criminal Justice

 University of Sussex